bendurham441/fed-nlp/README.md

 # Groupthink and Conformity in the FOMC in Unfavorable Economic Conditions

-This is a repository containing code for my honors thesis investigating the potency of groupthink in the Federal Open Market Committee and how this groupthink might vay based on economic conditions.
+This is a repository containing code for my mathematical economics honors thesis at Gettysburg College investigating the potency of groupthink in the Federal Open Market Committee and how this groupthink might vary based on economic conditions.

 ## Files